canonical/craft-parts/docs/base/explanation/parts.rst

 #.
 The *overlay* step unpacks them into a base file system chosen from a
    collection of standard file system images.
 #.
 The *build* step runs a suitable build tool for the sources to compile
-   a set of build products or artifacts.
+   a set of build products or artefacts.
 #.
 The *stage* step copies the build products for the part into a common
    area for all parts in a project.
 #.
 The *prime* step copies the files to be deployed into an area for